Viir/bots/guide/eve-online/eve-online-combat-anomaly-bot.md

 Online sessions cost 2000 credits per hour.
 To add credits to your account, follow the instructions at [https://reactor.botengine.org/billing/add-credits](https://reactor.botengine.org/billing/add-credits)

 For more about purchasing and using credits, see the guide at [https://forum.botengine.org/t/purchasing-and-using-botengine-credits-frequently-asked-questions-faq/837](https://forum.botengine.org/t/purchasing-and-using-botengine-credits-frequently-asked-questions-faq/837)

+## Running Multiple Instances

+This bot supports running multiple instances on the same desktop.
+In such a scenario, the individual bot instances take turns sending input and coordinate to avoid interfering with each other's input.
+To learn more about multi-instance setup, see https://to.botengine.org/guide/running-bots-on-multiple-game-clients